Search Team Players

 I volunteered and worked for SCORE in Namibia and SCORE South Africa for 4 years and was a trainer with the Kicking AIDS Out!
 Network, before completing a MSc in Management and Implementation of Development Projects at University of Manchester.
 Currently, I am a project/program manager in health care research in Canada, and continue to support SCORE through volunteer work.

 I am originally from Trinidad and Tobago.
-I am currently an ESL (English as a Second Language) teacher to adults in Miami.
+I am currently an ESL (English as a Second Language) teacher to adults and I also tutor children in Miami.
 Prior to that, I taught English in Daejeon, South Korea to children and teenagers.
 I have always loved sport, particularly football (soccer) so becoming involved with an organisation like Malalo, which uses sport to get youth off the streets, was an incredible opportunity for me.
 As an ESL teacher with an academic background in International Relations, I always try to incorporate global themes wherever possible in my classes.